apache/xalan-c/docs/extensions.md

 `boolean` or `number`.

-You can send arguments to an extension function in the form of XPath expressions, literals (for string, boolean, and number), the values returned by other functions, and XSL variables or parameters set to any of the preceding.
+You can send arguments to an extension function in the form of XPath expressions, literals (for `string`, `boolean`, and `number`), the values returned by other functions, and XSL variables or parameters set to any of the preceding.

 For an example that implements, installs, and uses three extension functions, see the [External Functions](samples.md#externalfunctions)